RobertRosca/environments/docs/maintenance/environments.md

 # Environments

+This repository is stored in the directory `/gpfs/exfel/sw/software/euxfel-environment-management` on Maxwell.

 An environment is created per European XFEL experiment cycle, this is done so that previous environments are preserved for reproducibility.
-The files defining the environments are stored `./environments/${CYCLE}`.
+The files defining the environments are stored `./environments/${CYCLE}` (note: `./` refers to **this git repository**, not the GPFS software directory).

 Each environment directory will have a few files: